fission/blog.fission.io/content/posts/websocket-sample.md

 fission spec apply
 ```

-In order to test the application, open multiple browser windows and go to `http://<router-ip:router-svc-port>/chat/app.html` to access the application.
+- In order to test the application, open multiple browser windows and go to `http://<router-ip:router-svc-port>/chat/app.html` to access the application.
 Send message from either of the window, it will be broadcasted to all others.

+- One important thing to note here is that when the WebSocket is idle for a certain duration, the function pod(s) will be cleaned up.
+It means that we are not running the function pod(s) all time, but only when there are requests.
+- You can set this timeout while creating a function by setting the `--idletimeout` (in seconds) flag.
+The default value is 120.
 - You can cleanup and delete all Fission resources in the application specification by executing the command:

 ```